alinawinter/capstone-project/README.md

 ## Features

-•	 Daily quizzes for each week to track your food consumption
+•	 Daily quizzes for a week to track your food consumption

 •	Quiz-Tooltip to help you estimate your food consumption using everyday quantities - hence, no need to dive into micro management of counting calories or having to weigh your food

 •	Daily and weekly overall scores, which are based on compliance with the specifications of the nutritional table of the Planetary Health Diet that give you a general idea of, in how far your eating habits correspond to the Planetary Health Diet

-•	Data overview with individual scores for each food category, allowing you to identify potentials to adapt your eating habits and
+•	Data overview with individual scores for each food category, allowing you to identify potentials to adapt your eating habits

 ## Getting Started